frangucc/thenodechronbook/README.md

 The Hacker Way is an approach to building that involves continuous improvement and iteration.
 Hackers believe that something can always be better, and that nothing is ever complete.
 They just have to go fix it — often in the face of people who say it’s impossible or are content with the status quo.

-We're here to teach you all the proper lingo.
+Gamifyed is here to teach you newbs the proper lingo, culture and hacker way.
 Within minutes of picking up this book you'll understand.
-If you're reasonably smart, you'll pick up on quite a bit infact.
+If you're reasonably smart, you'll pick up on quite a bit infact, including some highly technical concepts ranging from various coding algorithms to circuitry and the math sensors produce.
 And you'll pick up on it by getting to know one of the most elit3 hardware hackers in the world.

-As you pick up on things that you once you wish you could do, you'll quickly become addicted.
+And as others take note to your accomplishments in this field you'll quickly become addicted.
 You'll want to keep doing it more and more until the stuff just oozes from you, until you sweat in binary and exist as a quibit.

 We're talking about real, vivid real-life hacker culture here folks.
-I want you need to know right now that you will forever come back to this book.
+And to be a Taoist in this field, one must live it.
+If you take advantage right now you will forever come back to this book.
 From time to time you will pick it up and read it, access it from your memory and ubiquitously live with it on all your devices.
-The minute you can emulate Gou yourself is forever the moment you personally, become an elit3.
+The minute you can emulate Gou's traits will forever be the moment that you personally, become an elit3 hacker worthy of a job anywhere you want and a life however so you dream it.

 And when that day comes, there will always be something new for you to conquer.
 There will always be a mission to complete, a invention to launch and a way to survive.
+It's what keeps even the most fascinating billionaires on the planet going, working harder than anyone they know.

+# How it all begins.

 Gou Sokyeo and his powerful network of family and friends will be right by your side to help you keep two steps ahead of the rest.
+We want you to succeed.

-So as you dive into the dozens of full life-cycle projects, pay close attention to the situations and opportunities and failures that led to the greatest innovations in history.
+So as you dive into the dozens of full life-cycle projects, pay close attention to the situations, opportunities and failures that led to the greatest innovations in history.
 From Tesla's discover of alternating current to the invention of the Turing Machine and Twitter, know that someday you may be the one to discover the next new, critical API or Sensor Network with universal implications.

 The Node Chronicles starts off with a dive into the PI Zero (and later the Arduino).
 The protagonist, Gou Sokyeo, examines some critical use cases of tiny computers and microcontrollers while he offers an inpsiring tour of some of the coolest new inventions on the planet.